Trans Wonderland

 Trans Wonderland (also known as the Trans Amusement Park) was an amusement and theme park in Ibadan, Nigeria.

 History

 The Trans Wonderland project was initiated in 1987 by the incumbent military Governor at the time: colonel Adetunji Olurin, while construction of the park began in August 1988, following the financial support from the subsequent Governor, Colonel Sasaenia Adedeji Oresanya.
 The park opened to the public on November 29, 1989.

 Attractions

 Trans Wonderland is sometimes referred to as Nigeria's Disney World.
-The park covers a total area of 67 acres.
+The park covers a total area of 27 ha.

 Attractions included roller coasters, electronic bumper cars, panoramic wheels, ferris wheels, merry-go-round horses, space station, flying chain chairs, dragon boats, funky basket circles and many others.
 Before its closure, the park was a shadow of its former self because many of the attractions had fallen into disrepair and were no longer in good working condition due to maintenance issues.
 In spite of this, the park had been a popular entertainment venue in Ibadan.